JuliaML/LossFunctions.jl/docs/losses/interface.rst

 Even though they are called loss "functions", this package implements them as immutable types instead of true Julia functions.
 There are good reasons for that.
-For example it allows us to specify the properties of losses explicitly (e.g.
+For example it allows us to specify the properties of losse functions explicitly (e.g.
 ``isconvex(myloss)``).
 It also makes for a more consistent API when it comes to computing the value or the derivative.
 Some loss functions even have additional parameters that need to be specified, such as the :math:`\epsilon` in the case of the :math:`\epsilon`-insensitive loss.
+Here, types allow for member variables to hide that information away from the method signatures.

 In order to avoid potential confusions with true Julia functions, we will refer to "loss functions" as "losses" instead.
 The available losses share a common interface for the most part.
 This section will provide an overview of the basic functionality that is available for all the different types of losses.
 We will discuss how to create a loss, how to compute its value and derivative, and how to query its properties.